m3yrin/code2seq/README.md

 * Official Github : https://github.com/tech-srl/code2seq

 ## Requirements
-see requirements.txt
+Please see requirements.txt

-## Run
+## Usage
-1. use notebooks/preparation.ipynb to download dataset and etc.
+* notebooks/preparation.ipynb
+for downloading dataset, making some directories etc.

-2. use notebooks/code2seq.ipynb
+* notebooks/code2seq.ipynb
+for training and evaluating the model.

 ## Memo
 * Beam search is not implemented.